 Twelve to 14 obstacles, including one double and one treble or two or three doubles.
-Height 1.50 m maximum with a spread in proportion not exceeding two metres (2.20 m for the triple bar).
+As per the table in 14.3.4, with the spread in proportion to the height.
 A maximum of two spread obstacles with a width of one metre or less may be used.
-At least two vertical obstacles must be 1.50 m in height.
-Sloping walls do not count as compulsory vertical obstacles.
-At least six other obstacles of at least 1.45 m in height.
+At least two vertical obstacles must be maximum in height.
+Sloping walls do not count as compulsory vertical obstacles